gemini64/a1-llm/analysis_tasks/english_analysis_tasks.md

 ```
 Extract and analyze the nouns it contains.

+Look for words tagged as "NOUN" or "PROPN" in the given input.
+List all noun instances, including repeated occurrences.

 Be especially careful when analyzing nouns' regularity:
 - **regular nouns**: regular English nouns follow the following pluralization rules:
   - **general rule**: add -s to form the plural (e.g. 'book/books')